Duneane

-Duneane is a civil parish in County Antrim, Northern Ireland.
+Duneane or Dún Dá Éan in its Gaelic form, is a civil parish in County Antrim, Northern Ireland.
 It is situated in the historic barony of Toome Upper and contains the town of Toome.

-The name derives from the Irish: Dun Ean (fort of the birds).
+The name derives from the Irish: Dún Dá Éan (fort of the birds). which came about from a local legend about St Brigid and St Patrick, where St Brigid would build her church on the site of wherever she came upon two blackbirds sitting on a deer's horns.

 The parish is bounded by County Londonderry, the civil parishes of Portglenone and Drummaul, and to the south by Lough Neagh.
 It contains 48 townlands.

+There are five churches in the parish, including Sacred Heart Cargin, St Oliver Plunketts Toome, and Our Lady of Lourdes Moneyglass which are Catholic; Duneane Church in Lismacloskey, which is Church of Ireland (and replaced a former Catholic Chapel on the same site); and Duneane Presbyterian Church in Ballylenully.